Radiative decay and electromagnetic moments in $^{229}$Th determined within nuclear DFT

 \section{Abstract}

 \myabstract

-{\it Introduction}---Since the discovery of the nearly degenerate excited and ground states of $^{229}$Th almost fifty years ago, many efforts have been undertaken by both experimental and theoretical communities to understand and characterize this unusual emergent feature.
-To date, it is the lowest excited state in the entire nuclear chart, making it a distinctive isomer of interest for experiments, theory, and potential technological applications~\cite{(He07),PhysRevC.79.064303, Thirolf_2019, l29n-gt5j, PhysRevX.15.021055,(Bee25),HE2008117}.
+{\it Introduction}---Since the discovery of the nearly degenerate excited and ground states of $^{229}$Th fifty years ago, many efforts have been undertaken by both experimental and theoretical communities to understand and characterize this unusual emergent feature.
+To date, it is the lowest excited state in the entire nuclear chart, making it a distinctive isomer of interest for experiments, theory, and potential technological applications~\cite{(He07),PhysRevC.79.064303, Thirolf_2019, l29n-gt5j, PhysRevX.15.021055,(Bee25),HE2008117,arakawa2026probingultralightdarkmatter,Athanasakis-Kaklamanakis2025}.
 Such an unusual property also makes it a difficult case to study, testing the limits of experimental and theoretical methods.

 Its first detection comes from the $\gamma$-spectrum of the $\alpha$-decaying $^{233}$U, where an excited state with energy below 100 eV was proposed to explain its decay scheme~\cite{KROGER197629}.
-Several subsequent spectroscopic studies helped clarify the excited state and further constrained its energy~\cite{PhysRevC.49.1845, E.Peik_2003, PhysRevC.73.044326, MATINYAN1998199,GULDA200245}.
+Several subsequent spectroscopic studies helped clarify the excited state and constrained further its energy~\cite{PhysRevC.49.1845, E.Peik_2003, PhysRevC.73.044326, MATINYAN1998199,GULDA200245}.
 Later, direct detection of internal conversion electrons allowed for a more precise characterization of the isomeric state~\cite{vonderWense2016}.
-Since then, alternative production channels and measurement techniques have been developed to accurately determine the values of its decay properties, including electromagnetic moments~\cite{ Moritz2025-eh, PhysRevC.100.024315, Kraemer2023, PhysRevA.111.L050802, xu2025} and to study internal conversion processes from excited electronic configurations~\cite{PhysRevA.95.032503}.
+Since then, alternative production channels and measurement techniques have been developed to accurately determine the values of its observables, including electromagnetic moments~\cite{Thielking2018, Moritz2025-eh, PhysRevC.100.024315, Kraemer2023, PhysRevA.111.L050802, xu2025, PhysRevResearch.7.013052}, investigations of internal conversion processes in excited electronic configurations~\cite{PhysRevA.95.032503} and nuclear hyperfine mixing~\cite{8jhh-ktfy, PhysRevA.108.062813}.